APoniatowski/GoSSH/README.md

 # Current usage for GoSSH:
-GoSSH [ option ] [ command ]
+GoSSH [ option ] [ subcommand ] [ command ]

 Options:
-* seq           - Run the command sequentially on all servers in your config file
+* sequential, s  Run the command sequentially on all servers in your config file
-* groups        - Run the command on all servers per group concurrently in your config file
+* groups, g      Run the command on all servers per group concurrently in your config file
-* all           - Run the command on all servers concurrently in your config file
+* all, a         Run the command on all servers concurrently in your config file

+Subcommand:
+* run           Run a bash script on your selected option (sequential/groups/all)

 ## Please feel free to test/use this and leave issues and comments in the issues tab.
 ## I will be actively working on this for the foreseeable future